lolo8304/Sports-village.ch/web02/htdocs/wp-content/plugins/mailpoet-contact-form-7/readme.txt

 == Changelog ==
+= 1.0.7.1 =
+* Fixed directory errors.

+= 1.0.7 =
+* Added class checking to make sure fatal errors are not thrown if CF7 classes do not exist.

 = 1.0.6 =
 * Updated tag generator form to new CF7 standard
 * Fixed css id output for signup checkbox